keboola/processor-move-files/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-move-files.svg?branch=master)](https://travis-ci.org/keboola/processor-move-files)

 Move files processor.
-Moves files
+Moves files (or folders with sliced tables)

  - from `/in/tables/*` to `/out/files/*` or
  - from `/in/files/*` to `/out/tables/*.csv` (optionally adds `.csv` suffix to each file)